ktzevani/myspinbot/docs/01_project_description.md

 ## Who this is for

-- **Builders** who want a transparent, reproducible reference stack for local AI media pipelines.
+- **Builders** who want a transparent, reproducible reference stack for local AI pipelines.
 - **Researchers** evaluating practical trade‑offs between small LLM planning, diffusion video, and audio‑driven animation under strict compute budgets.
 - **Teams** needing an on‑prem solution for private media generation where data and model artifacts must remain local.